-This article provides answers for InVision V7 Enterprise customers.
-To confirm your version, check the upper right corner of your dashboard.
+This article provides answers for Enterprise customers.

 Disabled integrations and existing content